Token Buyback & Burn Accounting: An Unsettled Question (2026)

 Own token: generally not your asset

-Where does the cost go? — unsettled
+Where does the consideration go?
+An unsettled question

 Does a burn create a gain or an expense?